 VHS or Cassette Tape Ribbon

 Head to a local thrift store or yard sale and rescue a handful of old VHS tapes or cassette tapes from the bargain bin.
 Pull the ribbon out of those tapes and use it like yarn to create beautiful upcycled crochet items.
 It's a little bit stiff, so it's great for making durable items like vases and vessels.

-I imagine that it's really difficult to crochet using balloons as your material, but it can be done, as artist Olek has proven.
+It's really difficult to crochet using balloons as your material, but it can be done, as artist Olek has proven.
 Inflated or semi-inflated balloons tied together can make interesting and fun sculptures.
 How durable they are is questionable, so they might be best for temporary displays.

 Laurie Wheeler writes, "From licorice ropes and cooked spaghetti, intrepid crochet lovers have made projects that amuse and inspire other crocheters to take it one step further in the quest to find unusual 'fibers.'”
 She herself has crocheted with bacon.